 Your Favourite Children’s Authors Join Team Banjo!

-We are REALLY excited to officially announce the new voices behind your child’s beloved cat pal Banjo!
-With only one week to go until World Book Day, we think that it’s a fitting time to announce that Banjo will be receiving a little letter-writing help from top children’s authors: Anna Kemp and Sylvia Bishop.
+We are REALLY excited to officially announce that best selling children’s authors, Anna Kemp and Sylvia Bishop, are the new voices behind your child’s beloved cat pal Banjo!
+With only one week to go until World Book Day, we think that it’s a fitting time to announce that Banjo will be receiving a little letter-writing help from best selling children’s authors: Anna Kemp and Sylvia Bishop.

 Recognise their names?
 You’ll certainly recognise their children’s stories.
 Read on to find out more about the masterpieces that they have penned to date and how they feel about joining Banjo on his globetrotting, galavanting adventures!